alexbasson/FuzzTest/README.md

 FuzzTest
 ========

-FuzzTest is my solution to Fuzz Productions' test app.
+FuzzTest is my solution to Fuzz Productions' test app, as per this spec: http://dev.fuzzproductions.com/MobileTest/